MeeraSharma/EE-1/docs/index.md

 In this analysis, we study the influence of eight predictor variables, namely **Relative Compactness (RC), Surface Area (SA), Wall Area (WA), Roof Area (RA), Overall Height (OH), Orientation (O), Glazing Area (GA), and Glazing Area Distribution(GAD)** on Heating and Cooling Loads of 768 diverse residential buildings.

 Models are trained on 80% of the available data and validated on the remaining 20% to avoid overfitting.
-The model building approaches considered include:
+The data preparation and model building approaches considered include:

 * [Basic Linear Regression](#basic-linear-regression)
 * [Data Preparation](#data-preparation)